ianpbh/CookieClickerCheat/README.md

 Requirements:
   1) Install python if you don't have already installed
   2) Install selenium library with pip
-  3) The script uses Firefox, so you need to download geckdriver and put it in the right directory, again, if you don't have it (https://github.com/mozilla/geckodriver/releases)
+  3) The script uses Firefox, so you need to download geckodriver and put it in the right directory, again, if you don't have it (https://github.com/mozilla/geckodriver/releases)
   4) Run cookie.py

 To use the script just run it, and wait till it checks you save file.
 Once it's done, type the number of the clicks you want in your cookie